Learning Outcomes

 Limits on Commander in Chief Power

-The President’s commander in chief authority is not absolute:
+The President’s commander in chief authority is significant but not absolute.
+Key limits include:

-- Military trials of civilians are generally unconstitutional when civilian courts are open.
+- But Congress cannot authorize routine military trial of U.S. civilians when civilian courts are open.

 Key Term: Military Tribunal

-A court operated by the military to try members of the armed forces or, in limited circumstances, enemy combatants.Key Term: Martial Law
+A court operated by the military, typically used to try members of the armed forces and, in limited circumstances, enemy combatants or enemy civilians for law‑of‑war offenses.Key Term: Martial Law

 During peacetime, the President orders the trial of a U.S. civilian in a military tribunal for espionage.
 Civilian courts are open and available.
 Is this constitutional?